-First thing’s first, you need to establish a social presence and ensure you are consistent with online content.
+First things first, you need to establish a social presence and ensure you are consistent with online content.
 Many people believe that social media is only useful for documenting your personal life and what makes you tick, but you can use just about any of these platforms to showcase your skills and experiences too.
-Of course, it’s no secret that prospective employers will have a look over your social profiles prior to interviewing you, so it is crucial that any public content you share portrays you in an appropriate manner!
+Of course, it’s no secret that prospective employers will have a look over your social profiles before interviewing you, so any public content you share must portray you in an appropriate manner!

 2. Perfect your LinkedIn Profile

 LinkedIn is undoubtedly the biggest professional online network, so make the most of it!
-It’s vital that your profile demonstrates your experience and abilities without need for explanation, so be sure to include everything that’s relevant whether it be academic or commercial.
-Recruiters and hiring managers will be interested in the technologies / languages you are familiar with, the projects you have worked on and your key achievements.
+Your profile must demonstrate your experience and abilities without the need for explanation, so be sure to include everything relevant whether it be academic or commercial.
+Recruiters and hiring managers will be interested in the technologies/languages you are familiar with, the projects you have worked on and your key achievements.
 Think of LinkedIn as your virtual CV.
-It’s probably the first thing prospective employers will check out online so it is important that it reflects your expertise in a true light.
+It’s probably the first thing prospective employers will check out online so it must reflect your expertise in a true light.
 It’s also wise to use a professional profile picture for this reason!

 LinkedIn is also a great resource for finding recruiters and hiring managers relevant to the tech industry (or any industry for that matter).
 It’s easy to send an introductory connection request, but try to be innovative with what you say.
 Put together a message that will differentiate you from other candidates and warrant a response.